Skip to main content

 🧠 The Science of Natural Light and Health

-Light entering the eyes sends a signal to the brain to stay awake and attentive, which increases mental clarity and reduces afternoon fatigue.
+Light entering the eyes sends direct signals to the brain to stay awake and attentive.
+This increases mental clarity and helps reduce the familiar afternoon slump that often follows long hours indoors.

 🌿 Practical Ways to Get More Natural Light